HOME

 Experience And Patented Technology...

-In order to accommodate our customers with industry leading, cost-efficient products, we've devoted a significant amount of time researching company’s that could deliver such quality.
-Lanair and INOV8 qualify under all of these standards.
+In order to accommodate our customers with industry leading, cost-efficient products, we've devoted a significant amount of time researching company's that could deliver such quality.
+Our burner has been found to be the most cost efficient and effective burner on the market for burning all waste oil products including waste vegetable oil, waste oil, mineral oil, synthetic oils and many others.

 When a business considers purchasing a new asset, their decision is often driven by the calculated return on investment (ROI).
 That basically means how long it takes for the investment to pay for itself.
-Our customers tell us they see such significant savings that they often cover the price of the INOV8 furnace, boiler or evaporator within the first year of operation.
-After that, it simply contributes to the bottom line every day it is used.
+Our customers tell us they see such significant savings that they often cover the price of the waste oil burning equipment we offer, burners, heaters (furnaces), air conditioners, or boilers, in the first year if not in the first 6 months of operation.

 Hazards & Difficulties of Burning Used Oils